codio-c5/C5-Development/.guides/content/Hackathon--Inside-RSA-Encryption-59d2.md

 This yields a public key: $(e,n)$  and a private key: $(d,n)$.

 Encryption by Bob (of a message for Alice).
-If, for instance, Bob wants to send the message "Meet me at the ...", he would first obtain Alice's public key $(e,n)$, convert the text into integers and pad the beginning and end with random numbers to prevent cryptanalysis.
-The message, which has been converted into a number must be smaller than the modulus $n$.
+If, for instance, Bob wants to send the message "Meet me at the ...", he would first obtain Alice's public key $(e,n)$, convert the text into integers, and pad the beginning and end with random numbers to prevent cryptanalysis.
+The message, which has been converted into a number, must be smaller than the modulus $n$.

 Plaintext: message $m$, where $m < n$

-Bob would then encrypt the plaintext into ciphertext as follows.
+Bob would then encrypt the plaintext into ciphertext as follows:

 Ciphertext: $c=m^e \bmod n$